Stop Taking Parent Loans for Your Kids’ College Education

 Know the ropes

 Income-based repayment, for example, is tied to your gross household income after graduation.
 If it’s low or you work in public service or for a nonprofit organization, you could qualify to have some of your debt forgiven.
-But there are requirements having to do with on-time payments over a long period of time and so forth.
+But requirements are having to do with on-time payments over a long period of time and so forth.
 It is so complicated you’ll want to tear your face off, but stay diligent.
 Learn, ask, find out, don’t stop until you fully understand.

 SavingforCollege.com, Studentaid.ed.gov, and StudentLoans.gov are information-rich sites that will help you stay on top of the laws and regulations for all things student loans.
 There have been recent changes (some temporary, others permanent).
 If you as the parents or your student end up going into debt to fund a college education, do it as intelligently as possible.

-Know at all times exactly how much you have borrowed, the interest rate, the exact terms, and when the payments will commence.
+Know exactly how much you have borrowed, the interest rate, the exact terms, and when the payments will commence.
 Start repaying at the first moment possible and pay more than is required.
 Do not push the limit by accepting the six months of grace you’ll get before starting to repay your debt.
 Do not consolidate or rewrite the loans if doing so extends the payback time.
 Accelerate the schedule so you pay off the loan as quickly as possible.
 Above all, never default.

 Your kids can get help paying for school, but nobody will help you pay for your own future.
 Going into debt to pay for a child’s education could be the biggest financial mistake you will ever make.
 It is not some kind of gift.